phzietsman/blockchain-monopoly/README.md

 $ ./geth --datadir blockchaindata init "../genesis.json"
 ```

-Future runs of geth on this data directory will use the genesis block you have defined. **Note** the networkid matches the chainId in the genesis block.
+Future runs of geth on this data directory will use the genesis block you have defined.

+>**Note** the networkid matches the chainId in the genesis block.
 The main ethereum network uses chainId=1.
 The --identity flag simply gives your node a friendly name, this is not required.

 ```sh
 $ ./geth --datadir blockchaindata --identity "MyNodeName" --networkid 123
 ```

 ### Network Connectivity ###
 For nodes to discover each other, you need a bootnode (one of the tools in the Ethereum toolbox).
 This node needs to be reachable by all the nodes you want to connect together.
+It is possible to run network without a peer node, if you know the `enode` address of someone in the network.

 ```sh
 $ bootnode --genkey=boot.key